ishkining/100_days_of_python/README.md

 ## Day 16-18

 Now I'd crossed with my lovely thing and it is OOP.
 We had just repeated the basis of making classes and objects and I made a painting for 1 million pounds.

+## Day 19-21

+We are just learned a little more about OOP(inheritence) and made a cool game "Snake game" with turtle library.
+It was coooool.😂